-The most significant advantage of using Renko charts for stock trading is their simplicity.
+The most significant advantage of using Renko charts and Renko chart patterns for stock trading is their simplicity.
 Renko charts are useful for stock trading because they make determining support and resistance levels very simple.
 Any price movements less than the brick size are filtered out by Renko charts.
 As a result, we are able to see the trend more clearly.

 Some traders like to use the chart in conjunction with the RSI to forecast the market’s peak or bottom.
 Typically, they seek price and RSI divergence on the Renko charts.
 However, when a trend is very strong, the divergence may not be precise.
 Because the divergence signal emerges too early in the trend, the trade fails.

 Ways to Use Renko Charts for Stock Trading

 Renko charts make it very simple to detect support, resistance, and trendlines.
 A trade action might be initiated if the support, resistance, or trendline is violated.

 An example of a double bottom formation with a purchase signal on a chart is shown below.

 The RSI might be a useful indicator to utilize in conjunction with Renko Charts, but it might generate a buy or sell signal far too early in a strong trend.

 The following is an illustration of the divergence between stock prices and the relative strength index (RSI).
 However, while divergence is a respectable technical analysis chart pattern, it is not always 100 percent accurate.
 On the left-hand side of the chart, you can see that the stock price has continued to rise despite the fact that the RSI has reached lower highs.